odoo/documentation/content/developer/howtos/rdtraining/E_unittest.rst

 .. tip:: This tutorial assumes you followed the Core Training.

-  To do the exercise, fetch the branch 14.0-core from the repository XXX.
+  To do the exercise, fetch the branch 15.0-core from the `technical training solutions <https://github.com/odoo/technical-training-solutions/tree/15.0-core>`__ repository.
   It contains a basic module we will use as a starting point

 **Reference**: